 You need the noise cancelling kind, because when you don’t want to work, you’ll find anything to distract yourself.
 Headphones are some of the greatest inventions for productivity.

 Basically, the theory suggests that our brain can be conditioned, especially by sounds.
 I suggest you have a writing playlist, and only listen to that music when you write.
-When I turn on my writing playlist, my brain knows to write, or at least I’ve convinced myself of that.
-Either way it works.
+When I turn on my writing playlist, my brain knows to write.
+Or at least that’s what I’ve convinced myself.
+Either way, it works.

 5. Reward Yourself